 This project began because donors were asking Sigrid for an easily understandable list of possible complications.
 In response, Sigrid started a list which she then supplemented with information found in medical journals.
 The list below is not based on any formal study and it is possible that some of the complications actually have nothing to do with the organ donation, but are here because living organ donors thought they were related to their donation.

 It is also worth noting that most donors Sigrid has met say they had no complications, and even among those who did have complications, she’s only met six who say they regret their decision to donate.
 Of those who regret their decision, all but two would have gone through with the donation anyway to save someone they cared about.
 This is a subtle but important distinction, and it is why the ALODN focuses its attention on helping donors who have already decided to donate or who have donated.
 One problem, from the ALODN’s perspective, is that people who have negative outcomes tend to be more hesitant to share their stories than people who are happy with the result.
 This undoubtedly effects the types of stories that end up on this website.
 Sigrid personally thank all living organ donors who shared their stories and all the interns who over the years have helped find medical articles relevant to each potential complication.

 Most of these complications passed within months if not days, but a couple people report having complications that have lasted longer.
 The fact that it is so hard to find a comprehensive and easy to understand list of living organ donor complications shows that much work needs to be done to improve living organ donor informed consent.
 It also shows that much more thorough and long-term studies of potential complications for living organ donors need to be done.

-The complications listed here pertain mostly to kidney donation, but those complications that pertain to liver donation are marked with a green asterisk (*).
+The complications listed here pertain mostly to kidney donation, but those complications that also (or specifically) pertain to liver donation are marked with a green asterisk (*).
 Most recent medical articles follow entry.
 Red for kidney.
 Green for liver.

 Here is the list of potential complications (they are not in any particular order):